coleyoungsh/coleyoungsh/content/_index.md

 my patience to fix Arch Linux if it breaks and spend hours configuring software.
 I'll expand this later but that should suffice for now.
 Have a look around and try not to break anything.
-But, if you do see something broken, it's definitely supposed to happen that way.
+But, if you do see something broken, it's definitely supposed to be that way.
 Just trust me.

 <!-- ## Technologies -->
 <!-- - linux -->